cakephp/docs/en/plugins.rst

 In CakePHP 3.0 each plugin defines its own top-level namespace.
 For example:
 ``DebugKit``.
 By convention, plugins use their package name as their namespace.
-If you'd like to use a different namespace, you can configure how plugins are loaded.
+If you'd like to use a different namespace, you can configure the plugin namespace, when plugins are loaded.

 Installing a Plugin
 ===================

-Many plugins are available on `Packagist <http://packagist.org>`_ and can be installed with ``Composer``.
+Many plugins are available on `Packagist <http://packagist.org>`_ and can be installed with ``composer``.
 To install DebugKit, you would do the following::

     php composer.phar require cakephp/debug_kit